 The project also included the installation of a permanent concrete median at the intersection of 75th and K-7 Highway and the addition of northbound and southbound left turn arrows at 43rd and K-7.
 The new construction replaced temporary plastic delineators that were previously used to deter 75th traffic from crossing K-7 Highway.

-The second phase included intersection improvements to enhance a T intersection and increase pedestrian access to park and commercial development.
+The second phase included intersection improvements to enhance a T-intersection and increase pedestrian access to a park and commercial development.